 Soooo, that’s it.
 I like to keep thing quick, simple and easy.

 Stains and marks?

-Well, I tend to choose darker colours anyway so it’s not really an issue for me.
-I do have some riding pants in wheat and in all honesty, other than normal day to day marks, they haven’t stained.
-But if they had, I would use a warm water soak.
+Well, I tend to choose the darker colours anyway so it’s not really an issue for me.
+I do have some trail riding pants in wheat and in all honesty, other than normal day to day marks they haven’t stained.
+But it they had I would use a warm water soak.

-Follow these instructions and your Ride Proud Pants should last a very, very long time.
+Follow these instructions and your Proud Horse Riding Pants should last a very, very long time.